GalvanizeDataScience/DS-Glossary-RPT1/README.md

 Residual = true_y - predicted_y

-Regression - ML technique used to predict numeric or continuous values
+Regression - ML technique used to predict numeric or continuous values, an example of this is the Cars dataset

-Classification
+Classification - ML technique used to predict categories of data, an example of this is the Iris dataset

-Supervised
+Supervised - ML technique used when we know the values/classes we are trying to predict

-Unsupervised
+Unsupervised - ML technique used when we do not know the values/classes we are trying to predict

 In-Sample Prediction